nate-strauser/meteor-cookbook/svg-d3/recipe.md

 });
 ```

 Here is the event handler code attached to the 'Randomize Values' button.
 It simply assigns a new random value to each section object.
-Since we've used `Deps.autorun`, we already have reactivity in place, we simply just update the underlying data and the graph automatically updates.
+Since we've used `Deps.autorun`, we already have reactivity in place, we simply update the underlying data and the graph automatically updates.

 Let's take a look at the SVG code that D3 generates for this Donut Chart